 A: If you have previously consented to electronic delivery of the annual meeting materials you will receive an email notice with instructions on how to access the Proxy Statement, notice of meeting and annual report on the Company's website, and the proxy card for registered shareholders and voting instruction card for beneficial or "street name" shareholders, on the voting website.
 The notice will also inform you how to vote your proxy over the Internet.
-You will receive this email notice at approximately the same time paper copies of the Notice, or annual meeting materials electronically.
+You will receive this email notice at approximately the same time paper copies of the Notice, or annual meeting materials are mailed to shareholders who have not consented to receive materials electronically.
 Your consent to receive the annual meeting materials electronically will remain in effect until you specify otherwise.